What are Social Determinants of Health?

 Pharmacies:

-Use the resources below if you are performing SDOH screenings and referrals within a pharmacy setting
+Use the resources below if you are performing SDOH screenings and referrals within a pharmacy setting.

-Is there a specific type of resource that you need but dont see available
+Is there a specific type of resource that you need but don’t see available?

-What Brings you to the toolkit?
+What brings you to the toolkit?

 Contact us.